Zi-YuanYang/CO3Net/README.md

 pip install requirements.txt
 ```

+If you've already tried our another work [CCNet](https://github.com/Zi-YuanYang/CCNet), you don't have to reinstall the requirements.

 #### Data Preprocessing
 To help readers to reproduce our method, we also release our training and testing lists (including PolyU, Tongji, IITD, Multi-Spectrum datasets).
 If you wanna try our method in other datasets, you need to generate training and testing texts as follows: